y22k/secure-untraceable-mobile-guide/README.md

 </extension>
 </include>
 ```
 * You have to dial 9[the number you want to call] to call out.
+Ex.
+9017123456789.
 Outside calls will simply be directed to extension 1000.
 * Check out this guide http://openvox.cn/pub/documents/other_documents/Quickstart_Guide_of_OpenVox_GSM_Gateway_WGW1002G_Connect_with_FreeSWITCH_Server.pdf

 ### Mobile Device